 While it can be confusing, the answers to the following three questions will help you navigate the mutual fund waters—from how they work to how to add them to your investment portfolio.
 What Is a Mutual Fund?
 For all intents and purposes, mutual funds serve as an alternative for investors who can’t afford an individually managed account.
 Mutual funds are formed when investors with smaller amounts of capital, pool their money together and then hire a portfolio manager to run the consolidated pool’s portfolio—subsequently buying different stocks, bonds, or other securities in a manner consistent with the fund’s prospectus.
 Each investor then receives their respective piece of the pie while sharing the expenses, which show up in something called the mutual fund expense ratio.

-#1 year fixed rate savings rates#1 year fixed rate isas best rates#1 year fixed rate bonds best rates#1 year fixed rate isa bonds best rates#bond 2017#one year fixed rate isa best rates#fixed bonds#1 year fixed rate savings best ratesrating
+#1 year fixed rate savings best rates#one year fixed rate isa best rates#index account#1 year fixed rate bonds best rates#1 year fixed rate isa bonds best rates#1 year fixed rate savings rates#1 year fixed rate isas best ratesrating

 Mutual fund research can be made easier with a good online research tool.
 Whether you are a beginner or a pro; if you are looking to buy the best mutual funds, review an existing fund, compare and screen different funds or you are just trying to learn something new, mutual fund research sites go a long way in helping streamline and clarify investment research objectives.
 Past performance of a mutual fund may not be a guarantee of future results but knowing how to analyze performance–what to look for and what to avoid–will help better-inform your investment decisions.
 To say that the best S&P 500 Index funds are those having the lowest Expense Ratios is mostly correct.
 However, in addition to low costs, a delicate balance of science and art to indexing exists, allowing only a few mutual fund companies to offer the best index funds.